Note: No grants will be paid out under this call due to a new Government decision

-The network grant Swedish Research Links is funded by the Government’s 17 funds, and the research shall be of particular relevance to the fight against poverty and for sustainable development in low income and lower middle income countries.
-Grants are available within all scientific areas.
+The network grant Swedish Research Links is funded by the Government’s development aid funds, and the research shall be of particular relevance to the fight against poverty and for sustainable development in least developed and lower middle income countries.
+Grants are available within all scientific fields.

 Support form: Research environment and collaboration support

 Focus: Swedish Research Links

 Participating researchers: A minimum of 1 and up to 6 other researchers shall be invited to join the application.
 At least 1 of these shall be invited as an international project manager.

 Grant period: 1–2 years

 Grant amount: Maximum 500 000 SEK per year

 Application period: 15 March 2023 (14.00/2 pm) – 18 April 2023 (14.00/2 pm)

 Publication of grant award: No later than December 2023

 - A new feature for this call is that the grant amount has been increased to a maximum of 500 000 SEK per year and that you can apply for a maximum of 100 000 SEK per year for salary costs for coordination and administration of the network.